Last Updated: October 8, 2024

 Early Career

 In 1927, at the age of 19, Costello hitchhiked to Hollywood to become an actor.
 However, he could only find work as a laborer or extra at Metro-Goldwyn-Mayer and Hal Roach Studios.
 Because he was athletic, he also occasionally landed work as a stuntman, notably in "The Trail of '98" in 1928.
-He also had a small role in the Laurel and Hardy film, "The Battle of the Century."
+He also had a small role in the Laurel and Hardy film "The Battle of the Century."
 Around this time, he adopted the professional name of Lou Costello, inspired by actress Helene Costello.

 In 1928, Costello moved back east in order to gain some experience in theater, given the advent of talking films.
-While on his way through the country, he became stranded in St. Joseph, Missouri and persuaded a local burlesque producer to hire him as a comic.
+While on his way through the country, he became stranded in St. Joseph, Missouri, and persuaded a local burlesque producer to hire him as a comic.
 By the end of the year, he was back in New Jersey.
 The following year, he began working in burlesque on the Mutual Burlesque wheel.
-However, during the Great Depression, the Mutual Wheel collapsed and Costello began working for several stock burlesque impresarios, including the Minskys, an American burlesque brand operated by the four Minsky brothers.
-There, he met the talented producer and performer, Bud Abbott.
+However, during the Great Depression, the Mutual Wheel collapsed, and Costello began working for several stock burlesque impresarios, including the Minskys, an American burlesque brand operated by the four Minsky brothers.
+There, he met the talented producer and performer Bud Abbott.

 Abbott and Costello

-Costello and Abbott first worked together in 1935 at the Eltinge Theatre on 42nd Street in New York City after Costello's original partner became ill.
+Costello and Abbott first worked together in 1935 at the Eltinge Theatre on 42nd Street in New York City after Lou's original partner became ill.
 They then formally formed a team in 1936, with Abbott playing the straight man to Costello's comedy.
-The duo were signed by the William Morris talent agency, which landed them featured roles and national exposure on "The Kate Smith Hour," a popular radio variety show, in 1938.
+The duo was signed by the William Morris talent agency, which landed them featured roles and national exposure on "The Kate Smith Hour," a popular radio variety show, in 1938.
 Their signature routine, "Who's On First?" made its radio debut on Smith's show.
-It has since became very popular and is performed by comedians still today.
+It has since become very popular and is performed by comedians still today.
 Many of Abbott and Costello's sketches were further polished by John Grant, a comedy writer, after the duo joined Smith's show.
 Their success on "The Kate Smith Hour" led to their appearance in the Broadway musical "The Streets of Paris" in 1939.

 In 1940, Abbott and Costello were signed by Universal Pictures for supporting roles in "One Night in the Tropics."
 The team's breakthrough picture was "Buck Privates" in 1941.
 They appeared in three more films that year and were voted the number three box-office stars of 1941.
 They also became regulars on Edgar Bergen's "The Chase and Sanborn Program."
 In October 1942, they launched their own series, "The Abbott and Costello Show," on NBC.
 The show ran on NBC through the spring of 1947 and then on ABC through the spring of 1949.